All Episodes

 How are you?

-You know, it just and then this weekend I had the opportunity to attend the Bakersfield Business Conference, where I got for the first time got to actually listen to Sarah Palin and Carl Rove and Laura Bush and Mick Romney.
+You know, it just, and then this weekend I had the opportunity to attend the Bakersfield Business Conference where I got, for the first time, got to actually listen to Sarah Palin and Carl Rove and Laura Bush and Mick Romney.

-How do you I mean I'm trying to get a suggestion, and how do you keep positive about us winning, and all of a sudden it's this daily beating.
+How do you, I mean, I'm trying to get a suggestion, and how do you keep positive about us winning and all of a sudden it's this daily beating?

-Yeah, you know, if we find the we've learned here, I think it was Jerry Brown's wife that actually called it a whore on that phone call.
+Yeah, you know, if we find we've learned here, I think it was Jerry Brown's wife that actually called it a whore on that phone call.

 Nice.

-That's that's the latest I'm hearing on this.
+That's the latest I'm hearing on this.

-That's what Fox News is reporting that Dre Brown's wife called Meg Whitman the whore.
+Derry Brown's wife called Meg Whitman the whore.

-People ask me how do I say optimistic.
+People ask me, how do I say optimistic?

 I admit I have an advantage over all of you.